No booking fees on the app

 Canterbury West to London St. Pancras International train timetable

-Journey from Canterbury West to London St. Pancras International on the fastest train in 53m, usually 59m.
-Every day, 36 trains leave from Canterbury West, starting at 04:58 and ending at 23:23.
-During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with us.
+From Canterbury West to London St. Pancras International, take the fastest train in 53m, typically 59m.
+Daily, 36 trains depart from Canterbury West, with the first at 04:58 and the last at 23:23.
+During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
+Check real-time updates for train times, delays, and cancellations.
+We save you time, effort, and money.

 | Departs | Arrives | Operator | ||